-Class teachers typically engaged in communication with parents/guardians, though in some schools home school community liaison teachers were also involved in establishing and maintaining communication with pupils/parents/guardians remotely.
+Class teachers typically engaged in communication with parents/guardians, though in some schools Home School Community Liaison teachers were also involved in establishing and maintaining communication with pupils/parents/guardians remotely.
 Two thirds (66%) of teachers identified online platforms as the prominent means of providing feedback, 31% of teachers contacted pupils/parents/guardians by phone and 13% of respondents sent written feedback to pupils' homes.

-When asked how satisfied they were with the level of engagement of parents/guardians, 68% of teachers were satisfied to varying degrees as illustrated in figure 12.
+When asked how satisfied they were with the level of engagement of parents/guardians, 68% of teachers were satisfied to varying degrees as illustrated in figure 11 (below).

-Figure 12: Teachers' satisfaction of the level of engagement of parents/guardians
+Figure 11 Teachers' satisfaction of the level of engagement of parents/guardians